-The app costs $5.99 and has optional in-app purchases of teen modules for $4.99 each if you wish to use it with older students.
+The app has optional in-app purchases of teen modules for $4.99 each if you wish to use it with older students.

 Here’s a coding app that has players teach a robot how to move crates.
 It sounds simple, but the puzzles are absolutely fiendish.
 The app teaches logical thinking, coding skills, and problem solving.
 It will challenge kids’ brains while keeping them engaged and learning.

 This gorgeous app will intrigue and invite children to learn about the countries and cultures around the world.
 They can listen to facts and learn about the way people live in other places.
 It also includes information about physical features, like oceans and mountains.
 It’s a great resource that will grow with your child for years to come.